No Tags Found!

 KK!HR

-First of all, did the information of your being arrested go to the employer directly or indirectly, then did you apply for leave till you are back.
-Further, is there any rule of the organisation presuming abandonment of service or termination of service in case of a specified period of absence without information as well as did the employer ask you to report for duty failing which they will terminate you from service?
-If the employer has only straight away terminated you from service for absence, then there is the famous DTC case decided by the Supreme Case which says such terminations are bad and illegal.
-(Ref.: Delhi Transport Corporation vs D.T.C.
-Mazdoor Congress on 4 September, 1990).
+First of all, did the information of your being arrested go to the employer directly or indirectly?
+Then, did you apply for leave until you return?
+Furthermore, is there any rule in the organization presuming abandonment of service or termination of service in case of a specified period of absence without information?
+Did the employer also ask you to report for duty, failing which they would terminate you from service?

-Give more details for further examination
+Please provide more details for further examination.

 From India, Mumbai